-I did used to really enjoy plane food, however, the excess non recyclable waste they are wrapped in, makes it impossible for me to justify eating these.
+I did used to really enjoy plane food, however, its excess non-recyclable waste makes it impossible for me to justify eating it anymore.

 Reducing the liquids I take on board

 I managed it.
 Two weeks, and no more liquids than the flight allowance allows.
-This was possible because I was travelling with the Zero Waste mentality.
+This was possible because I was travelling with a zero waste mentality!